 The Permissive Leader, usually with little experience or education on how to lead people, allows employees to take liberties and make their own decisions because they need them to.
 They allow too much freedom, believing that people will give back for everything that they have been given.
 They resist their natural impulse to assert themselves and lead, instead choosing to mute their power out of fear for the emotions or reactions of their employees and a driving need to be liked.

 Learning to lead with authority

 Permissive leaders are self-protective.
 They are choosing to lead in a way that makes them feel safe and prevents their fears from being realized.
 To shift from permissive leadership to leading with authority, requires the right combination of building self-awareness, learning and applying new leadership skills and addressing systemic barriers that exist in the organization that reinforce the belief that leaders need to remain permissive to be “successful”.

-Register for our upcoming free webinar: Where Have All the Leaders Gone?
+Watch our Complimentary Webinar – Where Have All the Leaders Gone?

 Originally Posted on Heather Dranitsaris-Hilliard’s LinkedIn Page – October 23, 2018